nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The task name is limited to a maximum length of **50 characters** while the task description is limited to **80 characters**.

-* If you add more than 2 add commands in the command box, only need the last add command is recognized.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A Task can have any number of tags (including 0)